The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: From Partial to Total Canonical Behaviour

-\begin{proposition} Let $a_1,a_2\in A_0\setminus \{\id\}$ be atoms.
-If there exists a binary $\{a_1,a_2\}$-symmetric polymorphism of $\mathfrak{B }$, then $\mathfrak{B }$ has also a binary canonical $\{a_1,a_2\}$-symmetric polymorphism. \end{proposition} \begin{proof} Let $f$ be the binary $\{a_1,a_2\}$-symmetric polymorphism.
-By Lemma \ref{lem: ab symm implies injective} we know that $f$ is injective and therefore by Proposition \ref{restriction} it induces a polymorphism $f_<$ on $\mathfrak{B }_<$.
+\begin{proposition} Let $a,b\in A_0\setminus \{\id\}$ be atoms.
+If $\mathfrak{B}$ has a binary $\{a,b\}$-symmetric polymorphism, then $\mathfrak{B }$ has also a binary canonical $\{a,b\}$-symmetric polymorphism. \end{proposition} \begin{proof}{ Let $f$ be the binary $\{a,b\}$-symmetric polymorphism.
+By Lemma \ref{lem: ab symm implies injective} we know that $f$ is injective.
+By Proposition~\ref{restriction} it induces a polymorphism $f_<$ on $\mathfrak{B }_<$.
+The structure $\mathfrak{B }_<$ has the Ramsey property by Theorem~\ref{theorem:ramsey order}.
 Let $g$ be the canonization of $f_<$ that exists by Theorem \ref{canonisation}.
-The operation $g$ can be viewed as a polymorphism of $\mathfrak{B }$ and this polymorphism is clearly $\{a_1,a_2\}$-symmetric.

-Therefore the behaviour induced by the orbitals that satisfy $x\leq y$ is $\{a_1,a_2\}$-symmetric.
-By Proposition \ref{prop:binary poly from order to B} this behaviour is the behaviour of a canonical polymorphism of $\mathfrak{B }$. \end{proof}
+The restriction of the behaviour $\bar{g}$ to the 2-orbits that satisfy $x\leq y$ induces by Proposition \ref{prop:binary poly from order to B} the behaviour of a canonical polymorphism $h$ of $\mathfrak{B }$.
+The way we obtained $h$ ensures that $h$ is $\{a,b\}$-symmetric with the same behaviour on $\{a,b\}$ as $f$. } \end{proof}